envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What happens when the await word is called?
 A: Calling the await word causes the execution of a function to pause (in most cases) until a promise is resolved or rejected.
 It will return a completed promise

+### 6. Modules, exports & require

+#### C1

+Q: What is a module?
+A: It is a reusable block of code whose existence does not accidentally affect other code.

+Q: What is CommonJS?
+A: It is a set of rules for how code modules should be structured.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto